snl-dakota/dakota-examples/official/gui/chartreuse/ngw_hdf_simple_plot_examples/bar_chart/README.md

 # Contents

-- `BarChart.iwf` - a workflow file that extracts data from increm_lhs.h5 and creates a set of bar charts.
-- `BarChart.plot` - a previously-generated plot file.
+- `BarChart.plot` - a previously-generated Chartreuse plot file.
 This plot is viewable in Dakota GUI.
 - `increm_lhs.h5` - The original HDF5 database file that contains the results of the Dakota study.

 # How to run the example